 Other palette effects, including MP1's text and Twilight Princess's map, work fine.

 Does this happen on other systems?
 Please comment.

-#3 Updated by EmanModnar over 8 years ago
+#3 Updated by EmanModnar about 9 years ago

 Okay, I was able to test on my Geforce GTX 285.
 At first it looked like the Thermal Visor was doing something different than what you described, but it turned out to be coloring from the gasses in the save room you were in.
 Further testing just confirmed what you already reported.
 At least this rules out any implementation differences. :/

 #8 Updated by pierre about 9 years ago

 The problem with the OGL Depalettize() is, that we are modifying the texture state and don't restore it properly.
 The reason for this is probably that Depalettize() is called from the VertexManagers vFlush() while setting up textures(via g_textureCache->LoadEntry()).